vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    * fmParallelRequests

-     For filters that are serial in nature but can request in advance one or more frames they need.
+     For filters that are single-threaded in nature but can request in advance one or more frames they need.
      A filter's "getframe" function will be called from multiple threads at a time with activation reason arInitial, but only one thread will call it with activation reason arAllFramesReady at a time.
+Calls with arAllFramesReady are not guaranteed to be serial, meaning that frame 2 may be requested before frame 1, etc.

    * fmUnordered